PhD, Electrical and Computer Engineering; Next position: Security&Privacy Research, Intel Labs

 P5) U.S. Patent App. filing in progress, Title temporarily undisclosable, to be filed March 2020.

-J6) V. Lesi, I. Jovanov, and M. Pajic, "Integrating Security in Resource-Constrained Cyber-Physical Systems", ACM Transactions on Cyber-Physical Systems (TCPS), 2020, accepted.
+J6) V. Lesi, I. Jovanov, and M. Pajic, "Integrating Security in Resource-Constrained Cyber-Physical Systems", ACM Transactions on Cyber-Physical Systems (TCPS), 2020.

-J5) Z. Jakovljevic, V. Lesi, and M. Pajic, "Attacks on Distributed Sequential Control in Manufacturing Automation”, under review.
+J5) Z. Jakovljevic, V. Lesi, and M. Pajic, "Attacks on Distributed Sequential Control in Manufacturing Automation”, IEEE Transactions on Industrial Informatics (TII), 2020.

 J4) V. Lesi, Z. Jakovljevic and M. Pajic, "Security Analysis for Distributed IoT-Based Industrial Automation”, under review.